aws/awsui-documentation/components/textarea.md

-# Textarea
+# Text area (Textarea)

-A form element that provides a multiline, plain-text input control.
+A form element that provides a multi-line, plain-text input control.